prasdud/steg-plusplus/README.md

 ## TO-DO
 1. figure out how CRC32 works and it's implementation.
-2. finish the png generator
-3. decide on GUI lib and decide on UI
+2. decide on GUI lib and decide on UI